-Due to the significant decline in the Wireless business' results, the Company performed an impairment review in the second quarter of 2011, solely for this reporting unit.
-According to such review, the fair value of the Wireless business still exceeds its carrying value by 81%.
-If there continue to be further declines in demand for certain products or if the Company's results fall short of its projected revenue, operating income and cash flow forecasts for the remainder of 2011 or if the Company is unable to meet future expectations or rebuild its technology and product leadership while driving new product future revenue growth, the Company's goodwill, intangible assets and other long lived assets may be impaired and a valuation allowance might be necessary for the ST-E related deferred tax assets if the tax planning strategies would not be sufficient.
+Based on the result of this impairment test, the fair value of the Wireless business still exceeded its carrying value by 81%.
+If market conditions deteriorate or if the Wireless business experiences a lack of or delay in results, in particular with respect to design-wins with customers to generate future revenues, the Company's goodwill, intangible assets and other long lived assets may be impaired and a valuation allowance might be necessary for the ST-Ericsson related deferred tax assets if the tax planning strategies would not be sufficient.
+Further impairment charges could also result from new valuations triggered by changes in the product portfolio or strategic transactions, particularly in the event of a downward shift in future revenues or operating cash flows in relation to current plans or in case of capital injections by or equity transfers to third parties at a value lower than current carrying amount.
 If the Company were to record an impairment, the charges might be material to the results of operations and its financial position.